 If you can’t escape or shield, recognize that you are going to be sprayed.
 Know in advance how you will react.
 You can usually continue fighting, but some people panic when they are hit with the spray for the first time.
 Their panic leads to a freezing response that makes them unlikely to be able to defend themselves.
 The spray painful.
 It makes you cough and your eyes burn.
 But most of you can fight through the pain as long as you know what to expect.

 You don’t want your first exposure to be on the street while you are fighting a criminal.
 It would be a great idea if you had someone spray you in a controlled situation first so that you aren’t shocked by the effects when you have to fight it on the street.
 If you don’t want to take a full spray to the face, spray some OC onto a gauze pad and wipe the corner of your eye with it.
 You’ll get a good taste of what the spray feels like and still be able to decontaminate relatively quickly.

-A very small percentage of people are allergic to red peppers and will have a serious allergic reaction if exposed to OC spray.
-If you feel your face and throat swelling, get hives, or have serious difficulty breathing after exposure, seek medical help!
+A very small percentage of people are allergic to jalapeno peppers and will have a serious allergic reaction if exposed to OC spray.
+If you feel your face and throat swelling, get hives, or have serious difficulty breathing after exposure, seek medical help.
 That’s another reason I advocate an advance exposure to OC.
 You don’t want to find out that you have a potentially fatal allergy while you are fighting the bad guy!

 If you do get exposed, the best antidote is cold running water and fresh air.
 I’ve tried almost all the commercial decontamination products on the market.
 None are as good as a garden hose.
 If you can’t gain access to running water, flushing your eyes with bottled water or saline solution will work well.
 Using some type of soap to remove the capsicum oils on the skin will also help with decontamination.